St Vincent's Church, Sheffield: Second World War

-Post war and present day
+Post-war and present day

 Vigorous fund raising enabled much re-building to be done on the damaged church in the 1950s, this included a new chapel, replacement roofs and a new entrance porch, organ loft and choir gallery.

-Due to the war damage and continuing slum clearances in the post war St Vincent's area, the church lost much of its congregation as the district was rebuilt as a business area.
+Due to the war damage and continuing slum clearances in the post-war St Vincent's area, the church lost much of its congregation as the district was rebuilt as a business area.
 By 1989 the presbytery and the school were both closed.
 Many of the remaining church members now lived in the Walkley / Crookes areas of Sheffield, and around this time fundraising began for a new more conveniently situated church building.
 The old church building in the Crofts finally closed as a place of worship in 1996.
 Fundraising for a new building continued; St Vincent's Church, Crookes eventually opened in May 2001.

 The old church remained empty for many years; it was used for a time by the St Vincent de Paul Society for storage of furniture.
 The surrounding land was operated by St Vincent's parish as a commercial car park.
-The church is part of the St Vincent's Quarter of Sheffield which is undergoing slow rejuvenation.
+After closing the church fell into a worsening state of disrepair.
 Eventually the majority of the site was purchased by Unite Students, who submitted a planning application for student accommodation in 2016.
-The first students took up residence in September 2018.
-The church building itself has been turned into a communal area, incorporating shared social space, a cinema, a kitchen and soundproofed music rooms.
+The redevelopment was completed as St Vincent's Place, and the first students took up residence in September 2018.
+The site now operates exclusively as Unite Students accommodation, with the former church building retained and converted into a communal area for residents, incorporating shared social space, a cinema, a kitchen and soundproofed music rooms.

 The old school building initially remained in the ownership of St Vincent's parish.
 In 2017 the parish gifted the building to Mission Hub Sheffield, an Evangelical Catholic organisation.
 Renovation of the school building was completed by 2019.
 The school building is also used by the Catholic chaplaincy of the University of Sheffield.